|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 2. Do you think that the occurrence of this contact is currently greatly exaggerated?

 3. Do you think that we are able to, "so to speak," police ourselves, and that clients who complain are treated with dignity and respect?

 I feel beliefs that maintain the silence about abuse of patients, clients, residents, etc. perpetuate these rationalizations.

-Thus, the content of this CD set will be divided into two parts.
+Thus, the content of this course will be divided into two parts.
 The first part deals with warning signs, risk factors, and stages of recovery.
 The final part deals with treatment interventions.

 Ethics CEU QUESTION

 Others who bought this Boundaries Course